ddd-mtl/agent-directory-zome/webcomponents/README.md

 # API

 ## ViewModel
- - `subscribe(litElement)`: Have host call this to get updated when data has changed
+ - `subscribe(fn)`: Host can provide a function to be called when data store has been updated.
- - `pullAllFromDht()`: Check the DHT for any kind of new data
+ - `pullAllFromDht()`: Check the DHT for any kind of new data.
- - `pullAllRegisteredAgents()`: Check the DHT for new registered agents
+ - `pullAllRegisteredAgents()`: Check the DHT for new registered agents.
  - `agents()`: Getter for the list of registered agents.